ireneorichie/docs/serving/installing-logging-metrics-traces.md

 #### Installing the Stackdriver monitoring components

-If you previously [uninstalled the monitoring components](), use the following steps to install the Stackdriver, Prometheus, and Grafana monitoring
+If you previously
+[uninstalled your monitoring plugin](#uninstalling-your-monitoring-plugin), use the following steps to install the Stackdriver, Prometheus, and Grafana monitoring
 components: